Home

 Example: “That omelette is absolutely bussin’.

-Cap means lie or false.
+Cap is gen z slang that means lie or false.
 When someone is lying, they are ‘capping’.
 No cap is the opposite, it means the absolute truth.

 Example: “I definitely saw him do it - no cap.”